-Harold Covert is an independent business consultant.
-Mr. Covert served as executive vice president and chief financial officer of Lumos Networks Corporation, a fiber-based service provider from 2011 to 2014.
+From October 2015 until present, Mr. Covert has served as Chief Financial Officer of Harmonic, Inc. Mr. Covert served as Executive Vice President and Chief Financial Officer of Lumos Networks Corporation, a fiber-based service provider from 2011 to 2014.
 From 2010 to 2011, Mr. Covert was an independent business consultant.
-From 2007 to 2010, Mr. Covert was president, chief financial officer and chief operating officer of Silicon Image, Inc., a provider of semiconductors for storage, distribution and presentation of high-definition content.
-Mr. Covert is a member of the board of directors of Harmonic, Inc. Within the past five years he was also a member of the board of directors of Solta Medical, Inc., which was acquired in 2014.
-Mr. Covert holds a Bachelor of Science degree in Business Administration from Lake Erie College and a Masters degree in Business Administration from Cleveland State University and is also a Certified Public Accountant.
+From 2007 to 2010, Mr. Covert was President, Chief Financial Officer and Chief Operating Officer of Silicon Image, Inc., a provider of semiconductors for storage, distribution and presentation of high-definition content.
+Within the past five years Mr. Covert was a member of the board of directors of Harmonic Inc. and Solta Medical, Inc., which was acquired in 2014.
+During his career, Mr. Covert has been the Chief Financial Officer of eight technology based public companies.
+Mr. Covert holds a Bachelor of Science degree in Business Administration from Lake Erie College and a Master’s degree in Business Administration from Cleveland State University and is also a Certified Public Accountant.

-Martin Kaplan is a member of the board of Superconductor Technologies and is chairman of the board of Superconductor Technologies.
-Within the past five years, Mr. Kaplan also served on the board of directors of Tekelec, Inc. From May 1998 until his retirement in May 2000 after 40 years in the technology industry, Mr. Kaplan was executive vice president of Pacific Telesis Group, Inc., parent of Pacific Bell, a telecommunications company, responsible for integration following the merger of SBC Communications, Inc. (“SBC”), a telecommunications company, and Pacific Telesis Group, Inc., followed by the same role for other SBC mergers.
+Martin Kaplan is a member of the board of Superconductor Technologies and is Chairman of the Board of Superconductor Technologies.
+Within the past five years, Mr. Kaplan also served on the board of directors of Tekelec, Inc. From May 1998 until his retirement in May 2000 after 40 years in the technology industry, Mr. Kaplan was Executive Vice President of Pacific Telesis Group, Inc., parent of Pacific Bell, a telecommunications company, responsible for integration following the merger of SBC Communications, Inc. (“SBC”), a telecommunications company, and Pacific Telesis Group, Inc., followed by the same role for other SBC mergers.
 Mr. Kaplan holds a Bachelor of Science degree in Engineering from California Institute of Technology.

 Lowe holds bachelor's degrees in Computer Science and Business Economics from University of California, Santa Barbara and also completed the Stanford Executive Program.

-Samuel Thomas is chairman, chief executive officer and president of Chart Industries, Inc., an engineered cryogenic equipment manufacturer serving the natural gas and industrial gas industries, which he joined in 2003.
-From 1998 to 2003, Mr. Thomas was executive vice president of Global Consumables at ESAB Holdings Ltd., a provider of welding consumables and equipment.
+Samuel Thomas is Chairman, Chief Executive Officer and President of Chart Industries, Inc., an engineered cryogenic equipment manufacturer serving the natural gas and industrial gas industries, which he joined in 2003.
+From 1998 to 2003, Mr. Thomas was Executive Vice President of Global Consumables at ESAB Holdings Ltd., a provider of welding consumables and equipment.
 Mr. Thomas holds a Bachelor of Sciences degree in Mechanical Engineering from Rensselaer Polytechnic Institute.